M-kip/CoolRecipeHackMongoDB-Django/README.md

 - Docker
 - A local Atlas deployment
 - A Voyage API key (link) for generating the embeddings
-- An Anthropic API key for the LLM
+- An GOOGLE API STUDIO API key for the LLM

 ## project objectives
 - Learn MongoDB CRUD features
 - Explore MongoDB architecture
 - Test and document Vector search capabilities
+- Experiment with mongodb RAG capabilities